 A major downside of cable is its performance during peak hours, akin to how we could see the water pressure drop by poking more holes in a garden hose.
 While this has gotten better over the years, it can still account for slowdowns at peak hours.

 All roads eventually lead to fiber internet.
 The improvements listed above, especially given the historical context, are truly amazing.
-If we told our past selves that one day you could have a gigabit cable connection, there would surely be some stunned expressions.
-We still remember the pain of using dial-up internet and watching pages load line by line.
+If we told our past selves that one day we could have a gigabit cable connection, there would surely be some stunned expressions.
+This author still remembers the pain of using dial-up internet and watching pages load line by line.